 Getting an income tax exemption

-To become a 'tax charity' and qualify for the charitable income tax exemption an organisation generally needs to be a registered charity under the Charities Act 2005.
-Registration is done by Charities Services (Department of Internal Affairs) and they advise Inland Revenue when a charity is registered.
+To become a 'tax charity' and qualify for the charitable income tax exemption, an organisation generally needs to be a registered charity under the Charities Act 2005.
+Charities are registered by Charities Services at the Department of Internal Affairs, and they tell us when a charity is registered.

 We can approve your organisation as a tax charity if it:

-- does not apply its funds for private profit.
+- does not use its funds for private profit

 - is recognised as being charitable by one or more overseas charities regulators or tax authorities.

 You must also be able to provide proof that Charities Services declined your charity’s registration because it did not have a strong connection to New Zealand, or explain why you believe you will not be able to register with Charities Services.